pnp/sp-dev-fx-webparts/samples/react-quick-poll/README.md

     * **_Start Date_** - Date when the end user can start seeing the poll question.
     * **_End Date_** - Last day of the poll question visible to the end user.

-3. **_Success Message_** - Message to be displayed to the user after successful submission.
+3. **_Success Message_** - Message to be displayed to the user after successfull submission.
 It is optional, if not provided the default message '**Thank you for your submission**' will be displayed.

 4. **_Response Message_** - Message to be displayed to the user with the user response, once the user has submitted.
 It is optional, if not provided the default message '**You voted for: ~User Response~**' will be displayed below the chart.